Tidal Technology Center Grevelingendamadmin2019-06-12T16:37:47+00:00

 Verification and validation

-TTC-GD is intended to feature ample facilities for research, monitoring and data logging.
-We are working with various certification and standardization institutions to become a fully equipped center for certification.
+TTC-GD will include facilities for research, monitoring and data logging.
+We are working with various certification and standardisation institutions to become a fully equipped certification centre.